Aspects of kink-like structures in 2D dilaton gravity: The model and its stability

-where the dot notation corresponds to the derivative concerning temporal variable.
-Meanwhile, the line notation is the derivative regarding the variable of position.
+where the prime notation is the derivative regarding the position variable.

-Motivated by the study of kink structures and their properties, we consider the interaction responsible for spontaneous symmetry breaking, namely, the $\phi^4$-theory.
+For the topological structures to arise is necessary to preserve the spontaneous symmetry breaking.
+Thus, we adopt a $\varphi^4$-like interaction, i.e.,

-Let start from the assumption that we know the warp function.
+Allow us to start from the assumption that we know the warp function.
 Consequently, action happens to have two fields with the independent variable $r$.
 These fields will describe the matter and dilaton fields.
-The equations of motion of scalar and dilaton field are, respectively, given by
+The equations of motion of scalar and dilaton fields are, respectively, given by